Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 14.8 miles from Dixon, IL

 Sinnissippi Centers Inc is a mental health clinic in Oregon, IL, located at 100 Jefferson Street, 61061 zip code area.
-Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc offers behavior modification, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
+Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
+Sinnissippi Centers Inc offers psychotropic medication, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services offered at Sinnissippi Centers Inc include diet and exercise counseling, case management and illness management and recovery.
+Additional services offered at Sinnissippi Centers Inc include case management, vocational rehabilitation services and suicide prevention services.

 Learn More